susom/derma-photo/README.md

 * Currently only supports a single image map in the project

 ## Configuration

+There is an example REDCap project xml under the files directory.

 For this configuration example, we will be utilizing the DERM_PHOTO_BODY image
 ![DERM_PHOTO_BODY](./img/derm_photo_body.png)
 1. Add a checkbox field to your survey with these choice selections.
 These choices